eternal44/rb-processes/README.md

 # Testability
 ### Strategies
-Another intuitive reason to structure the script in composable parts is to simplify testing for the following reasons:
+Another intuitive reason to structure the script in composable parts is to simplify testing it's different parts:
 - writing unit tests for the single line validation function is intuitive
 - the `File.open` function I'm using is a Kernel function so I opted not to test it
 - handling CLI inputs can be easily tested manually